4-step process to define your audience

-As Sides says, “Readers come to a document with different backgrounds, different levels of knowledge about the subject, and different needs for the information that is provided.” he suggest that, among other things, you look at the professional and educational backgrounds of your readers.
+As Sides says, “Readers come to a document with different backgrounds, different levels of knowledge about the subject, and different needs for the information that is provided.”
+He suggests that, among other things, you look at the professional and educational backgrounds of your readers.
 For example, a recent college graduate who majored in finance will respond differently from a recent graduate with a Ph.D. in Japanese history who will respond differently from a Japanese history Ph.D. who has also earned the CFA credential and worked for an investment management firm (like me).

 2. Define what your audience knows about your topic

 Your readers’ educational and professional backgrounds will give you a general idea of what they know about your topic.
 However, they may not know many specifics about the narrow topic that you’re writing about.

 In the tech context, Sides says, “they may know a good deal about game-design architecture, but would need to be led clearly through a report about a new kind of virtual reality (VR) headset that your firm has developed.”
 In an investment context, an international stock analyst is knowledgeable about non-U.S. stocks in general, but may not know about the frontier market where your firm is pioneering investments.

 Sides suggests that you ask yourself how much background is necessary to introduce your topic.
 On the one hand, you don’t want to bore or insult your readers with overly basic information.
 On the other hand, you may lose many readers if you don’t provide some basic information.
 I’ve written about how to manage this challenge in “How to make one quarterly letter fit clients at different levels of sophistication.”

 3. Define what your audience needs to know

 Sides suggests two useful questions for this step: